ondrap/mapbox-filter/README.md

 A library that can interpret a subset of the Mapbox style epxression, a very simplified parser for the Mapbox style JSON and an executable that can:

-- dump the uncompressed tile (.mvt, .pbf files) and show which features will be included given the style file at a particular zoom level
+- Dump the uncompressed tile (.mvt, .pbf files) and show which features will be included given the style file at a particular zoom level (the .pbf files are often gzipped, you might need to unzip them first).
-- iterate throught the `mbtile` file and filter the tile contents according to the MapBox style, thus making the `mbtile` file smaller
+- Iterate throught the `mbtile` file and filter the tile contents according to the MapBox style, thus making the `mbtile` file smaller.
-- run a webserver for
+- Run a webserver for
   * serving the tiles from the `mbtile` file
   * serving the real-time filtered tiles
   * after serving a tile saving the compressed tile back to the database (Openmaptiles database only is currently supported in this mode)
+- Publish mbtile to S3 so that you don't need to run a webserver at all.

 This library supports only a subset of the expression language (https://www.mapbox.com/mapbox-gl-js/style-spec/#expressions-types).
 This is because I don't need that and most of the language isn't going to be used in the filter expression anyway.
 If you need